angeluriot/Papermap/doc/scoring/maps.md

-# 🏆 How are maps scored?
+# ðŸ† How are maps scored?

 This page explains how the top summary bar on map pages is generated in **Papermap**.
 For details on individual paper scoring, see **[Paper scoring](/doc/scoring/papers.md)**.
 Feel free to ask questions in the **[Discord server](https://discord.gg/eFdjRJe7WZ)**.